lucasnantonio/lucasnantonio.github.io/src/posts/nubank/Nuconta.md

 path: "/blog/nubank/nuconta"
 date: "2019-11-04"
 title: NuConta
-subtitle: An account for millions of people, from zero to one.
+subtitle: Designing the most downloaded banking app in the world
 category: "Nubank"
 problem: Brazilians are locked into bad banking account options because of big bank's monopoly.
 solution: A new type of free, integrated, hybrid checking and savings account.
-impact: 10+ Million customers after 1 year of launch, becoming the biggest startup in Latin America.
+impact: 10+ Million customers after 1 year of launch, becoming the largest startup in Latin America.
 topics:
   - Product Design
   - Research